shd101wyy/Yo/DESIGN.md

 // Or written as &<T, R> for short

 type MutableReference<T: Type, R: Region>;
-// Or written as &mut<T, R> for short
+// Or written as &!<T, R> for short
 ```

 We can only dereference the free type.